upbeatlabs/UpbeatLabs_Python_MCP39F521/README.md

 Enable I2C on the Raspberry Pi

-Refer to Dr. Wattson User Manual to set up Dr. Wattson
+Refer to [Dr. Wattson User Manual](https://github.com/upbeatlabs/drwattson/blob/master/DrWattsonUserManual.pdf) to set up Dr. Wattson

+Tested and works with Python 2.7 and Python 3.x on Raspberry Pi (use pip3 or python3 for Python 3 install)

 ## Installing